Qengineering/Jetson-Nano-Ubuntu-20-image/README.md

 - JetsonNanoUb20_3b.img.xz md5sum: D738F1FE20088A1BDBD10E2358B512F7

 ### GDrive.
-For those having trouble with a solid connection to Sync, we've also provided a copy on [Google Drive](https://drive.google.com/file/d/1L2H_sQC_kSILrcJteWg7htKxJirtDsZ9/view?usp=sharing).
+In some parts of the world it is difficult to get a good solid connection to Sync.
+That is why we've also provided a copy on [Google Drive](https://drive.google.com/file/d/1L2H_sQC_kSILrcJteWg7htKxJirtDsZ9/view?usp=sharing).
 However, Google Drive limits the number of daily downloads, which is much lower than our average daily download volume.
 Please be considerate and only use Google Drive if necessary.

 #### Tip:<br>
 The SD card is overflowing with software; more than 21 GByte!
 With a 32 GB card, you don't have enough space to work decently.<br>